bsod2528/beach-bot/README.md

 ***Creating an Application (Bot) -->***
 You then need to create an application at [Discord Developer Portal](https://discord.com/developers/applications).
 The following steps show how:-

-    - You head over to the portal, go to  Applications tab.
-Click on New Application.
+    - You head over to the portal, go to  `Applications` tab.
+Click on `New Application`.
 Give a name for your application and select Create [ Blue Button ]
     - You head over to `Bot` under the settings and you click on `Add Bot`.
 And Hence, you have sucessfully created your first bot, all that remains is coding it [:pepeleave:](https://cdn.discordapp.com/emojis/886950503374815312.gif?v=1)